-In 2021, we compensated our named executive officers through a combination of base salary, annual non-equity incentive compensation, long-term equity incentives in the form of stock options, and benefits that included health, vision and dental insurance, paid time-off, life insurance, short-term and long-term disability insurance, 401(k) plan with Company matching contributions, relocation assistance, gym membership reimbursement, and car allowance.
-We believe the forms and mix of compensation provided to our named executive officers in 2021 appropriately reward performance, as the non-equity incentive plan compensation is tied to our Company performance as well as individual performance, and help to align the interests of our named executive officers with those of our stockholders, particularly through the grants of annual equity incentives.
+In 2022, we compensated our named executive officers through a combination of base salary, annual non-equity incentive compensation, long-term equity incentives in the form of stock options, and benefits that included health, vision and dental insurance, paid time-off, life insurance, short-term and long-term disability insurance, 401(k) plan with Company matching contributions, relocation assistance, gym membership reimbursement, and car allowance.
+We believe the forms and mix of compensation provided to our named executive officers in 2022 appropriately reward performance, as the non-equity incentive plan compensation is tied to our Company performance as well as individual performance, and help to align the interests of our named executive officers with those of our stockholders, particularly through the grants of annual equity incentives.

 In consideration of the ongoing effects of the COVID-19 pandemic, Mr. Paul chose not to receive a base salary, car allowance, and non-equity incentive compensation in 2021.
 Other than his election not to receive a base salary, car allowance and non-equity incentive compensation, Mr. Paul received compensation pursuant to the other programs described in this section and as stated in the summary compensation table below.
+In 2022, Mr. Paul received a base salary and non-equity incentive compensation.